taylorbrooks/closeio/README.md

 ### A Ruby wrapper for the Close.IO API

-Learn about the Closeio API at http://developer.close.io.
+Learn about the Close API at http://developer.close.com.

-I :heart: Close.io, so if you have problems using the gem or would like to see support for new endpoints, please open a GitHub issue -- I'll get it resolved as quick as I can.
+I :heart: Close, so if you have problems using the gem or would like to see support for new endpoints, please open a GitHub issue -- I'll get it resolved as quick as I can.

-Fwiw, I also run [DripEmails.com](https://www.DripEmails.com) -- a service for building automated email sequences using Close.io

 ### Installation
 Add this line to your application's Gemfile: